flowmatters/veneer-py/README.md

 pip install https://github.com/flowmatters/veneer-py/archive/master.zip
 ```

-Alternatively, clone the git repository and to a develop install
+Alternatively, clone the git repository and do a develop install to allow you to easily modify the veneer-py code as you use it.

 ```
 python setup.py develop